Johan and Peewit: Stories and English translations

 Few of Johan and Peewit's adventures have been published in English: La Flûte à six Schtroumpfs as The Smurfs and the Magic Flute (Hodder and Stoughton UK, 1979, Random House USA, 1983 and Papercutz USA, 2010), La guerre des sept fontaines as The War of the Seven Springs (Papercutz USA, 2013), and La Flèche noire under the title The Black Arrow (Fantasy Flight Publishing USA, 1995).

 Below is a list of the French titles, their year of publication, an English translation of the titles and a brief description.

 The first 13 albums were published by Dupuis; those that came afterwards were published by Le Lombard.

 As well as Spirou magazine, some of the shorter stories, like Sortilèges au château, were published in Risque-Tout (French for "Daredevil") which came from the same publishers.

 Johan's adventures published in newspapers prior to his appearing in Spirou are not included.

+Other languages

+Johan and Peewit appeared in different other languages, of which the ones below with their corresponding names.